-The State may secure open end contracts to obtain commodities and/or printing commodities, services or printing to supply the repetitive needs of the State spending units in the form of statewide contracts, blanket orders, or price agreements. spending unit contracts.
-Use of these contracts by the agencies shall be mandatory.
-The Director may solicit requirements for similar commodities, printing, and services commodities, services or printing to determine the best methods for acquisition.
-The Director may grant exceptions to spending units from utilizing existing statewide contracts, blanket orders, price agreements, or agency contracts, etc., on a case-by-case basis if the Director determines these exceptions are in the best interest of the State.
+The State may secure open end contracts to obtain commodities, services or printing to supply the repetitive needs of the State spending units in the form of statewide contracts, blanket orders, or spending unit contracts.
+Use of these contracts by the agencies is mandatory.
+The Director may solicit requirements for similar commodities, services or printing to determine the best methods for acquisition.
+The Director may grant exceptions to spending units from utilizing existing statewide contracts, or agency contracts, etc., on a case-by-case basis if the Director determines these exceptions are in the best interest of the State.

 7.5.
-Non-Competitive Sole Source Procurement.
+Sole Source Procurement.

-7.5.1.
-The Director of Purchasing may approve the purchase of commodities_and/or printing_commodities, services or printing directly from a vendor without competitive bidding, if any of the following conditions exist:

-(a) The item cannot be obtained through ordinary purchasing procedures;

-(b) The item is unique and not available from any other source; or

-(c) The item is available from a State spending unit or other institution with preference under the West Virginia Code, provided the price, availability, and quality are comparable to those in the open market.
+- 7.5.1.
+The Director of Purchasing may approve the purchase of commodities, services or printing directly from a vendor without competitive bidding, if any of the following conditions exist: - (a) The item cannot be obtained through ordinary purchasing procedures; - (b) The item is unique and not available from any other source; or - (c) The item is available from a State spending unit or other institution with preference under the West Virginia Code, provided the price, availability, and quality are comparable to those in the open market. - 7.5.2.

-7.5.2.
 Agencies are encouraged to solicit competition rather than process a sole source request.
-The Director has authority to reject sole source requests whenever competition is believed to be available.

-7.5.3.
-The spending unit must provide written documentation to the Director certifying that no other sources are available and that the spending unit exhausted all attempts to secure competition.
+The Director has authority to reject sole source requests whenever competition is believed to be available. - 7.5.3.
+The spending unit must provide written documentation to the Director setting forth the basis for the sole source procurement and the specific efforts made to determine the availability of other sources. - 7.5.4.

-7.5.4.
 All sole source requests made to the Director shall be publicly advertised and made available for review by registered bidders.
-Should this advertisement cause inquiry and concern or requests to bid by prospective bidders or other interested parties, the Director may: (a) reject the sole source request and require the spending unit to submit a requisition for public advertisement and formal bidding; or, (b) accept the request and approve the sole source; or (c) take other action as necessary.

-7.5.5.
-The Director may require potential sole source requests at any dollar level above \$2,500 to be subject to review, approval and processing as described in 7.5.4.

-7.5.6.
-The Director shall issue prior approval or disapproval for used equipment to be purchased directly without competitive bids.
+Should this advertisement cause inquiry and concern or requests to bid by prospective bidders or other interested parties, the Director may: (a) reject the sole source request and require the spending unit to submit a requisition for public advertisement and formal bidding; (b) accept the request and approve the sole source; or (c) take other action as necessary. - 7.5.5.
+The Director may require potential sole source requests at any dollar level above \$2,500 to be subject to review, approval and processing in the same manner described in 7.5.4. - 7.5.6.
+The Director shall issue prior approval or disapproval for the purchase of used equipment directly from the vendor without competitive bids.
 If disapproved, the Director shall return the request to the spending unit and direct another method of purchasing.